 Implementing the Standards

-The CCYP encourages organisations to undertake a thorough self-assessment to inform the production of an action plan to address any gaps in compliance with the standards.
+CCYP require organisations to undertake a thorough self-assessment in order to form an action plan to address any gaps in compliance with the standards.

 The Diocese is a complex organisation comprising over 200 parishes, congregations and other faith communities.
 Embedding a culture of child safety requires action at every level of the diocese from the Office of the Archbishop to the smallest parish or congregation and a commitment from their leaders, clergy and lay.
-Each community is encouraged to engage in this process of self-assessment.
+Each community is expected to engage in this process of self-assessment.
 Click here for self-assessment template developed by the Safe Ministry Team for parishes and congregations.

 The 11 Child Safe Standards (effective 1 July 2022)